justajeffy/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

     This is a C preprocessor symbol that defines the SIP version number represented as a string.
 For development snapshots it will start with ``snapshot-``.

+.. cfunction:: sipErrorState sipBadCallableArg(int arg_nr, PyObject *arg)

+    .. versionadded:: 4.10

+    This is called from :directive:`%MethodCode` to raise a Python exception when an argument to a function, a C++ constructor or method is found to have an unexpected type.
+This should be used when the :directive:`%MethodCode` does additional type checking of the supplied arguments.

+    :param arg_nr:
+        the number of the argument.
+Arguments are numbered from 0 but are numbered from 1 in the detail of the exception.
+    :param arg:
+        the argument.
+    :return:
+        the value that should be assigned to ``sipError``.

 .. cfunction:: void sipBadCatcherResult(PyObject *method)